DA: Walmart mass shooting suspect will face new charges

-EL PASO, Texas (AP) — The man accused of killing 22 people at a Walmart in Texas is expected to be reindicted Thursday as he faces another murder charge in the mass shooting that targeted Mexicans, prosecutors said.
+EL PASO, Texas (AP) — The man accused of killing 22 people and wounding two dozen more at a Walmart in Texas is expected to be reindicted Thursday as he faces another murder charge in the mass shooting that targeted Mexicans, prosecutors said.

 Patrick Crusius of Allen, Texas, is currently being held without bond on one count of capital murder of multiple people under Texas state law.
 The 21-year-old has also been charged with several federal hate crimes related to the shooting, according to a 90-count indictment unsealed in February.

 District Attorney Jaime Esparza said the latest murder charge will account for an unnamed victim who died nine months after the Aug.
-3 massacre in the Texas border of El Paso that’s considered one of the deadliest attacks on Latinos in U.S. history.
+3 massacre in the Texas border of El Paso that’s considered one of the deadliest attacks on Latinos in recent U.S. history.
 Esparza said Crusius will also face more counts in relation to the dozens of people injured in the shooting.
 The new charges will be added to the indictment prior to the grand jury’s term ending on June 30, Esparza said.

 “We’re reindicting the defendant to include the additional death and to include all of those injured in the Walmart shooting in order to give the next DA all of their options,” Esparza added.
 “We just want to cover all our bases.”